DanMBonneville/recipe-from-leftovers/README.md

+A React application for creating recipes from the leftover food in your fridge

 MVP deployed on 4/4/24 https://www.recipe-from-leftovers.com
-An application for suggesting recipes based on leftover food in the fridge
+v2 deployed 4/18/24

 # Recipe from Leftovers